fortytwoservices/public-docs.fortytwo.io/docs/marketplace-offerings/self-hosted-runners/ado/step1-terraform.md

 # Step 1b - Configuring the Virtual Machine Scale Set using Terraform

 !!! note "Rename of organization"
     Due to the renaming of Company, the Github organization has changed name from "amestofortytwo" to "fortytwoservices".
-Pre-existing Terrafomr code would need to change that in code.
+Pre-existing Terraform code would need to change that in code.

 ## Prereqs